pipo-co/PipoScript/README.md

 # PipoScript

-## C Interpreter using Lex and Yacc to create dynamic HTML from custom syntax
+## C Compiler using Lex and Yacc to create HTML from custom syntax

 Todo List: